-Date of Resolution Implementation meeting 2022.6.27 1.
-Acknowledgement of 2021 annual business report and financial statement The announcement and declaration have been completed in accordance with the law after the shareholders' meeting on June 27, 2022.
-2. Approved 2021 Proposal of appropriation of profit and loss Major information has been released on the Public Information Observatory after the shareholders' meeting on June 27, 2022.
-3. Amendments of the Articles of Incorporation The internal rules and regulations on the company's website have been updated and the registration of changes to the articles of incorporation was completed after the shareholders' meeting on June 27, 2022.
-4. Amendments of the Procedures for the Acquisition and Disposal of Assets The internal rules and regulations on the company's website have been updated after the shareholders' meeting on June 27, 2022 and the uploading of the announcement was completed on July 5, 111, as required 5.
-General re-election of directors of the Company List of Directors Elected: Corporate Directors: Representatives of Kinpo Electronics, Inc.: Chang, Ying, Hsu, Chieh-Li, Hsu, Wei-Yang, Huang, Yu-Hui, Hsu, Wen-Han, Chiang, Tai-Chan.
-Independent directors: Hsu, Sheng-Haur, Tsai, Chien-Wen, Fu, Chi-Ching.
-The company change registration has been completed on August 9, 2022 and the information of the board members has been updated on the company website.
-6. Releasing Directors from non- competition restrictions List of Directors released from non-competition restrictions: Corporate Directors: Representatives of Kinpo Electronics, Inc.: Chang, Ying, Hsu, Chieh-Li, Hsu, Wei-Yang, Huang, Yu-Hui, Hsu, Wen-Han, Chiang, Tai-Chan.
-Independent directors: Hsu, Sheng-Haur, Tsai, Chien-Wen, Fu, Chi-Ching.
-After the shareholders' meeting on June 27, 2022, major information has been released on the Public Information
+Date of meeting Resolution Implementation 2023.5.30 1.
+Acknowledgement of 2022 annual business report and financial statement The announcement and declaration have been completed in accordance with the law after the shareholders' meeting on May 30, 2023.
+2. Approved 2022 Proposal of appropriation of profit and loss Major information has been released on the Public Information Observatory after the shareholders' meeting on May 30, 2023.
+3. Proposal for the election to add an Independent Director List of Independent Directors Elected: Independent directors: Chen, Yi-Ling.
+The announcement and declaration have been completed in accordance with the law after the shareholders' meeting on May 30, 2023.
+Then, the company change registration has been completed on June 13, 2023 and the information of the board members has been updated on the company website.
+4. Releasing Directors from non- competition restrictions List of Directors released from non-competition restrictions: Corporate Directors: Representatives of Kinpo Electronics, Inc.: Hsu, Chieh-Li, Shiau, Ching-Hwa.
+Independent directors: Fu, Chi-Ching.
+After the shareholders' meeting on May 30, 2023, major information has been released on the Public Information Observatory and the content of the resolution is used as the basis for releasing the directors from non-competition restrictions.

-Date of Resolution Implementation

-meeting

-Observatory and the content of the resolution is used as

-the basis for releasing the directors from non-

-competition restrictions.